WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 is possible for multiple Bidding and Auction Services auctions to be used as component auctions for an on-device top-level auction.

-For efficiency, a top-level seller can construct encrypted requests for multiple component sellers in a single call to `navigator.getInterestGroupAdAuctionData()`:
+When multiple component sellers desire encrypted requests, they can create them efficiently in a single call to `navigator.getInterestGroupAdAuctionData()`:

 ```javascript
 const results = await navigator.getInterestGroupAdAuctionData({